 A Call to Serve - Volunteer with the Village

-Presently, there are 10 boards and commissions appointed to assist the Village Board in its policy-making decisions and to address specific projects, policies and issues.
-These public bodies are comprised of nearly 75 professionals and civic-minded individuals from all sectors with diverse backgrounds but a common commitment to the community.
+Presently, there are 10 boards, commissions and committees appointed to assist the Village Board in its policy-making decisions and to address specific projects, policies and issues.
+These public bodies are comprised of nearly 60 professionals and civic-minded individuals from all sectors with diverse backgrounds but a common commitment to the community.

 Village Boards and Commission

-Click on the name of each board or commission to learn more about its purpose, function and the days and times upon which each public body usually meets.
+Click on the name of each board or commission in the left side menu to learn more about its purpose, function and the days and times upon which each public body usually meets.

 Day & Time

 |Ad-Hoc Design Review Committee||7||Open||Meets As Needed|

 |Golf Advisory Committee||6||3||3rd Monday - 5:30 p.m.|